pradnyanandana/wallet-nestjs/README.md

 This command will execute the migrations defined in the project and update the database schema accordingly.

 Note: Make sure your MySQL database server is running and the database credentials provided in the .env file are correct.
-Also, ensure that the database specified in the .env file (DATABASE_NAME=wallet) exists in your MySQL server.
+Also, ensure that the database specified in the .env file (DATABASE_NAME=yourdb) exists in your MySQL server.

-By running the migration command, TypeORM will automatically create the necessary tables and relationships based on the defined entities and migrations in your project.
+By running the migration command, TypeORM will automatically create the necessary tables and relationships based on the defined entities and migrations in the project.

+## Additional Information

+This project also includes some web3 tasks, as follows:

+1. **Screenshot of MetaMask Ethereum Wallet:** The screenshot of the MetaMask Ethereum wallet can be found in the file named `/web3/ethereum-wallet-metamask.png`.

+2. **Content Encryptor and Decryptor:** You can access the content encryptor and decryptor through the following link: [http://localhost:3000](http://localhost:3000).
+This tool enables you to encrypt and decrypt content using your MetaMask address and private key.

+3. **Simple Smart Contract in Solidity:** The simple smart contract written in Solidity can be found in the file named `/web3/Counter.sol`.
+This contract implements the desired functionality, including a counter variable, a constructor to initialize the counter, a function to increment the counter, and a function to retrieve the current counter value.